sapapesh/buzzline-05-sahoward/README.md

 # buzzline-05-sahoward

 For my specific example, consumer_sahoward.py, I am running a consumer to read one message at a time to get the average sentiment for each author.
+I am creating an author_sentiment table in sqlite.

 Nearly every streaming analytics system stores processed data somewhere for further analysis, historical reference, or integration with BI tools.